Skip to content

 Configuration

 Sounding can be configured through config/sounding.js, but the file is optional.
-Most apps can ride the defaults and only add it when they need an override.
+Most apps can rely on the defaults and add it only when they need an override.

 That means there are two layers: